 Courtesy of Tor Books

 Annalee Newitz is an American journalist and author of fiction and nonfiction.
-Newitz is the recipient of a Knight Science Journalism Fellowship from MIT, and has written for Popular Science, The New Yorker, and The Washington Post.
-Newitz founded the science fiction website io9 and served as Editor-in-Chief from 2008–2015, and then became Editor-in-Chief at Gizmodo.
+Newitz is the recipient of a Knight Science Journalism Fellowship from the Massachusetts Institute of Technology, and has written for Popular Science, The New Yorker, and The Washington Post.
+Newitz founded the science fiction website io9 and served as editor-in-chief from 2008–2015, and then became editor-in-chief at Gizmodo.
 Currently Newitz is a contributing opinion writer at The New York Times.
 Newitz's book "Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction" was nominated for the Los Angeles Times Book Prize in Science.
 Their first novel, "Autonomous," won a Lambda award.
 Their most recent work is "The Future of Another Timeline."